inspiros/mn914/hidden/README.md

 - `--local_rank`: Local rank for distributed training.
 Default: -1
 - `--master_port`: Port for the master process.
 Default: -1
 - `--dist`: Enable distributed training.
 Default: False
+- `--device`: Device to train on if distributed training is disabled.
+Default: cuda:0

 </details>